dunglas/symfony-docker/docs/production.md

 In most cases, you'll want to associate a domain name to your website.
 If you don't own a domain name yet, you'll have to buy one through a registrar.
-Use [this affiliate link](https://gandi.link/f/93650337) to redeem a 20% discount at Gandi.net.

 Then create a DNS record of type `A` for your domain name pointing to the IP address of your server.